 It is important that stakeholders are aware of how to make a submission and to understand how we consider submissions in our decision making process.

 Consultation papers published by the AEMC are framed in a structured way - setting out our proposed assessment framework and how the proposed rule change request relates specifically to the legislated energy objectives.
-Broader public policy issues such as fairness in the distribution of benefits between different energy consumers or environmental issues are not part of the energy objectives.
-The objectives focus on the achievement of economic efficiency in the long-term interests of consumers with respect to price, quality, safety, reliability, and security of supply of energy services.
+Broader public policy issues such as fairness in the distribution of benefits between different energy consumers are not part of the energy objectives.
+The objectives focus on promoting economic efficiency in the long-term interests of consumers with respect to:

 Each assessment framework sets out the basis on which we propose to assess the rule change request.
 It is important for stakeholders to indicate whether they agree or disagree with our proposed assessment framework and why.

-The assessment framework is followed by a series of key questions which we believe will facilitate stakeholders providing us with valuable information to allow us to make an informed assessment of the rule change request.
+The consultation papers also include a series of key questions which we believe will facilitate stakeholders providing us with valuable information to allow us to make an informed assessment of the rule change request.
 We also welcome feedback on matters that stakeholders consider to be relevant but were not raised in the consultation paper.

 Any person, including the proponent, may make a submission on a consultation paper.
 At least four weeks will be given from the date the rule change request notice is published to make submissions.